Easiest 14ers in Colorado: Six Easy 14ers

-How Easy are the Easiest 14ers in Colorado?
+How We Picked the Easiest 14ers in Colorado

 Handies Peak may be one of the easiest 14ers in Colorado, but there’s still a lot going for this San Juan Range peak.
 Far from Colorado’s population centers, you’ll find solitude and a good trail on this Class 1 route.
 You’ll won’t find a shorter route, or one with less elevation gain, than this one!
 Of all the Colorado 14ers ranked by difficulty, it is the easiest.